Moruroa: French nuclear weapons testing

 Mururoa, and its sister atoll Fangataufa, were the site of extensive nuclear testing by France between 1966 and 1996, as well as the site of numerous protests by various vessels, including the Rainbow Warrior.
 The atoll was officially established as a nuclear test site by France on 21 September 1962, when the Direction des Centres d'Expérimentations Nucléaires (DIRCEN) was established to administer the nuclear testing.
-This followed with the construction of various infrastructures on the atoll commencing in May 1963.
+This was followed by the construction of various infrastructures on the atoll commencing in May 1963.
 The atoll of Hao, 245 nmi to the north-west of Mururoa, was chosen as a support base for the nuclear tests and other operations.

 Despite objections from some 30 members of the Polynesian Territorial Assembly, the first nuclear test was conducted on 2 July 1966, code named Aldebaran, when a plutonium fission bomb was exploded in the lagoon.
 Greenpeace states in a 21st-century study that the explosion sucked all the water from the lagoon, "raining dead fish and mollusks down on the atoll", and that it spread contamination across the Pacific as far as Peru and New Zealand.
 President Charles de Gaulle himself was present at Moruroa on 10 September 1966 when a test was conducted, using a device suspended from a balloon.
 Most of these tests were conducted on the western end of the atoll, designated as Dindon.
 Smaller blasts were detonated on the northern end of the atoll, designated as Denise.
 Three nuclear explosive devices were detonated on barges, three were air dropped from bombers, and the rest were suspended from helium filled balloons.
 A total of 41 atmospheric nuclear tests were conducted at Mururoa between 1966 and 1974.